What Happened to Affluenza Teen Ethan Couch? DUI Case Timeline

 He crashed into a group of people who were helping a woman whose Mercury Mountaineer (a mid-size SUV) had broken down on the side of the road.
 Ethan Couch’s blood alcohol level was 0.24 percent.

 That is three times the legal limit for adults in Texas behind the wheel of a motor vehicle.
-He also tested positive for traces of marijuana and Valium (illegal without a prescription) in his system.
+He also tested positive for traces of marijuana and Valium (illegal without a doctor’s prescription) in his system.

 2000 Mercury Mountaineer